jerrywu12/hyphenate-react-native/README.md

 1. React native library is updated for this version, please run `npm install` to install dependencies
 2. Go to librares and find `RCTNetwork.xcodeproj / RCTNetworking.mm / RCTGenerateFormBoundary -> remove character `/ .`
    - or modify `node_modules/react-native/Libraries/Network/RCTNetworking.mm`
-   - due to the constrain of uploading file REST server, cannot has special character for content-type
+   - due to the constrain of uploading file REST server, cannot have special character for content-type
 ```
 // after modification：
 const char *boundaryChars = "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789";